zachlasiuk/arm-software-developers-ads/content/learning-paths/microcontroller/trustzone_nxp_lpc/_index.md

     - Install the Keil MDK Tools
     - Run a hello world Trustzone example
     - Understand swtiching of security states
-    - Learn giw secure functions are called from a non-secure state
+    - Learn how secure functions are called from a non-secure state

 prerequisites:
     - Familiar with C programming on microcontrollers